waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `object_finder` (v1) - Reliable
 - `wkg_checker` (v3) - Reliable

 ## IV.
 Silph Co.
-Investigation Log (v9)
+Investigation Log (v10)
 ### A. Confirmed Intel & Lessons Learned
 - **MUK's Immunity:** MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).
 - **Bugged Rocket (5F West):** The Rocket at (9,17) in the western segment of 5F is bugged and soft-locks progress.
 The only exit is the teleporter back to 9F.
 - **Boardroom Location:** A Rocket on 10F at (2,10) confirmed the boardroom is on the 11th floor.

 ### B. Solved Puzzles
 - **Solved: 5F Gate Puzzle:** The gates in the southern corridor are controlled by the player's X-coordinate in the northern corridor (Y=2).
 Standing at X=11-13 opens the western gates.
-Standing at X=14-16 opens the eastern gates. **UPDATE:** The corridors are physically separated by permanent walls, so a teleporter must be used to cross between them.
+Standing at X=14-16 opens the eastern gates.
+The corridors are physically separated, requiring a teleporter to cross.

-### C. Open Puzzles & Hypotheses
+### C. Untested Assumptions & Hypotheses
-- **New Agent Idea: `objective_planner_agent`:** An agent to analyze my current goals, location, and the World Knowledge Graph to suggest the most logical next map to visit for maximum progress.
+- **Assumption 1:** The teleporter at (6, 8) on 7F is the correct path forward after defeating Pixel.
+  - **Test:** After the battle, navigate to and use the teleporter.
+- **Assumption 2:** Defeating Pixel is the only way to proceed.
+  - **Test:** If stuck after the battle, re-explore the floor for other triggers.
+- **Assumption 3:** My remaining Pokémon are sufficient to clear the rest of Team Rocket in Silph Co.
+  - **Test:** This is being tested now.
+If I fail, I will use my `team_composition_advisor_agent` and may need to train new Pokémon.